sudokage-sh/webmap/README.md

 ---

-## What is webmap?
+## what is webmap ?

-webmap is a lightweight, Playwright-powered web crawler that discovers files by extension on target websites.
-Unlike simple HTTP-based crawlers, webmap runs a real Chromium browser — so it catches dynamically loaded resources, XHR/fetch responses, lazy-loaded assets, and anything injected by JavaScript at runtime.
+webmap is a lightweight, playwright-powered web crawler that discovers files by extension on target websites. unlike simple http-based crawlers, webmap runs a real chromium browser — so it catches dynamically loaded resources, xhr/fetch responses, lazy-loaded assets, and anything injected by javascript at runtime.

-It stays strictly within scope (no crawling outside the target domain), stops cleanly with `Ctrl+C`, and saves everything to JSON.
+it stays strictly within scope (no crawling outside the target domain), stops cleanly with `ctrl+c`, and saves everything to json.

-With `--js` mode, it also downloads and scans every JavaScript file for leaked secrets, exposed endpoints, and source maps.
+with `--js` mode, it also downloads and scans every javascript file for leaked secrets, exposed endpoints, and source maps.

 ---